Italian torpedo boat Premuda: Design

 Traditionally, the Imperial German Navy designed its torpedo boats for the primary role of torpedo attack against hostile fleets while operating with the High Seas Fleet in the North Sea, rather than defence against enemy torpedo boats.
 The outbreak of the First World War, resulted in Germany seizing four large destroyers that were being built by Germaniawerft for Argentina (which entered service as the G101-class torpedo boat), and building the eight large B 97-class torpedo boats to take advantage of machinery that was being built by German suppliers for Russia.
 While much bigger than existing German torpedo boats, which led to concerns that they would not fit in with German tactics for use of torpedo boats, they proved successful in service equipping the 2nd Torpedo-boat Flotilla.
 The success of these larger ships resulted in a requirement for a second flotilla of large torpedo boats.
 The new class would be designed around its gun armament, and it was decided to switch to 15 cm (5.9 inch) guns to ensure they would not be outgunned by British destroyers, which were expected to be fitted with 12 cm (4.7 inch) guns soon.
 While they would be considered a destroyer in any other navy, the German Navy nevertheless retained the "torpedo boat" classification for these ships (although they, along with the B97s and G101s were often called destroyers).
-On 15 April 1916, the German Navy placed orders for three ships each with the shipyards Schichau-Werke, A. G. Vulcan, Germaniawerft and Blohm & Voss.
+On 15 April 1916, the German Navy placed orders for twelve ships of this type - three ships each with the shipyards Schichau-Werke, A. G. Vulcan, Germaniawerft and Blohm & Voss.

 V116 was 107.5 m long overall and 106.0 m at the waterline, with a beam of 10.4 m and a draft of 4.5 m.
 Displacement was 2060 t and 2360 t deep load.
 Four oil-fired water-tube boilers supplied steam at 18.5 atm to two sets of steam turbines, which drove two propeller shafts.
 The machinery was rated at 45000 shp, giving a speed of 36 kn.
 Armament consisted of four 15 cm SK L/45 guns and four 60 cm (23.6 inch) torpedo tubes.

 When the ship entered Italian service, the torpedo tubes were replaced by German 50 cm (19.7 -inch) tubes.
 In 1932, her 50 cm tubes were replaced by two Italian 450 mm (17.7 inch) tubes and a single 120 mm howitzer.